 Basis of presentation: The consolidated financial statement presentation follows the recommendations of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
-As required by the Non-Profit Entities Topic of the FASB ASC, Financial Statements of Not-for-Profit Organizations, GMF is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-GMF has no permanently restricted net assets at May 31, 2016.
+As required by the Non-Profit Entities Topic of the FASB ASC, Presentation of Financial Statements, GMF is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.